DISCOVER WHO YOU ARE AND CREATE A LIFE OF MEANING

 I am currently offering individual therapy sessions that range from 60-90 minutes, depending on your needs and preferences.
 Ideally, therapy works well when attending weekly, as it keeps up the momentum and helps you remain focussed on your goals.
 However, we do not live in an ideal world; thus, frequency of sessions is flexible.

 I am not currently offering group therapy, but plan to organize a process group focussed on interpersonal dynamics in the future.
 If interested, please contact me for details.

 You are worth investing in!

-As the fit between client and counsellor is so important, I invite potential new clients to contact me for a free consult to explore whether I'm a good match for you and your needs.
+As the fit between client and counsellor is so important, I invite potential new clients to contact me for a free 30-minute consult to explore whether I'm a good match for you and your needs.

 $165 for a 60-minute session